-“Ride Bike” isn’t always number one on the list of things you’d like to do during the days before your period starts, but it could well be a great way to relive symptoms.
+"Ride Bike" isn’t always number one on the list of things you'd like to do during the days before your period starts, but it could well be a great way to relieve symptoms.

 We asked Dr Tamsin Lewis, AKA ‘Sportie Doc’ – a former pro triathlete, medical doctor and psychiatrist for her recommendations for dealing with PMS.

-She said: “Moderate Exercise in most women helps PMS symptoms.
-A gentle 1-2 hour ride, preferably in good weather with company can do wonders for mild PMS symptoms.
-However, this is not the time to go out on a hilly, intensive or interval training session.”
+"Moderate Exercise in most women helps PMS symptoms.
+A gentle 1-2 hour ride, preferably in good weather with some company can do wonders for mild PMS symptoms.
+However, this is not the time to go out on a hilly, intensive or interval training session."

 They did add that there is very little scientific evidence to support the theory that exercise improves symptoms of PMS, but that anecdotal evidence implied it did, when coupled with a healthy lifestyle – not smoking, limiting alcohol, and eating well.

 They explained why easier sessions might be best suited to these days: "A rise in progesterone [before your period] raises body temperature… so performance in warm conditions may be affected.
 Simultaneously, a decrease in plasma volume, coupled with reduced sweating, can lead to decreased exercise tolerance in such conditions.
 Increasing fluid intake with electrolyte replacement drinks can help overcome the negative effects of these changes."